-Each state agency may implement a program for the reproduction by photography or other method of reproduction on film or electronic media of records in its custody.
-A.R.S. § 41-151.16(A).
+Each state agency may implement a program for the reproduction by photography or other method of reproduction on film, microfiche, digital imaging, or other electronic media of records in its custody.
+A.R.S. § 41-

+151.16(A).
 However, prior to instituting the program, the agency must obtain approval from the Director of the Arizona State Library, Archives and Public Records.
 Id.